Pat Carroll: Early life

 Carroll was born in Shreveport, Louisiana, on May 5, 1927, to Maurice Clifton Carroll (d.
 1963) and Kathryn Angela (née Meagher).
-Her family moved to Los Angeles when Pat was five years old, and she soon began acting in local productions.
+Carroll's family moved to Los Angeles when she was five years old, and she soon began acting in local productions.
 She graduated from Immaculate Heart High School and attended Catholic University of America after enlisting in the United States Army as a civilian actress technician.